ms/buildtogether.tech/src/testing.md

-Thinking about testability from the start turns out to be a good <span g="heuristic" i="software design!influence of testability; testability!influence on software design">heuristic</span> for design in general
-<cite>Feathers2004</cite>, since it forces you to think in terms of small
-components with well-defined interfaces.
+Thinking about testability from the start turns out to be a good <span g="heuristic" i="software design!influence of testability; testability!influence on software design">heuristic</span> for design in general [% b Feathers2004 %], since it forces you to think in terms of small components with well-defined interfaces.
 Not only can these be tested more easily, they can also be modified or replaced in isolation, which significantly reduces the probability of requiring rework in the naïve model presented at the